-If we feel wronged by our brother’s words, let’s try to not fire back with words in defense, but after taking it to our Heavenly Father in prayer, silently watch our Father work things out PERFECTLY, praying for their victory and ours, in Christ—since we each have professed to belong ONLY to our JESUS, and wish ONLY THE BEST towards all our brethren in CHRIST, knowing that each of our beloved brethren struggle in their own unique ways to MORE THAN overcome the flesh, the world, and the adversary.
+If we feel wronged by our brother’s words, let us not retaliate with words of defense, but after taking it to our Heavenly Father in prayer, silently watch our Heavenly Father work things out PERFECTLY, praying for their victory and ours, in Christ—since we each have professed to belong ONLY to Christ, and wish ONLY THE BEST towards all our brethren in Christ, knowing that each of our beloved brethren struggle in their own unique ways to more than overcome the flesh, the world, and the adversary.

-Apostle Paul encourages our thoughts to be on “whatever is TRUE, whatever is HONORABLE, whatever is JUST, whatever is PURE, whatever is LOVELY, whatever is COMMENDABLE, on that which is EXCELLENT and on anything WORTHY OF PRAISE.”
-(Philippians 4:8)
+The apostle Paul encourages our thoughts to be on “whatever is TRUE, whatever is HONORABLE, whatever is JUST, whatever is PURE, whatever is LOVELY, whatever is COMMENDABLE, on that which is EXCELLENT and on anything WORTHY OF PRAISE” (Philippians 4:8).

-Isn’t the above verse a wonderfully PERFECT tool to remember using to clean out our minds from any negative thoughts!
+The above verse is a wonderfully perfect tool to remember using to clean out our minds from any negative thoughts!

 “Unto the pure all things are pure; but unto them that are defiled and unfaithful is nothing pure; but both their mind and conscience are defiled.
-They profess to have known God, but by their works they renounce Him, being abominable and disobedient, and to every good work worthless.”
+They profess to have known God, but by their works they renounce Him, being abominable and disobedient, and to every good work worthless” (Titus 1:15,16).

-So this verse is saying that actually those who are pure can see the true, pure hearts of God’s sincere “little ones,” in spite of the weaknesses of the fallen flesh.
+The “pure” can see the true, pure hearts of God’s sincere “little ones,” in spite of the weaknesses of the fallen flesh.
 They can see righteousness in the Divine law and arrangement.
-While “the defiled” are those who may identify with the cause of God, but whose doctrines and manner of life are in conflict with the Gospel because they are fault-finders and unbelieving—“and unfaithful.”
-(Diaglott).
+While “the defiled” may identify with the cause of God, but whose doctrines and manner of life are in conflict with the gospel because they are fault-finders and unbelieving — “and unfaithful” (Diaglott).